Aschen/web-classification/README.md

 - split input and give it
 - similarity between page structure
 - statistics on word appearance on a page category
+- parallel classifiers for performances

 ## Classification

 - classification with embeddings: utiliser mots plus fréquents comme document pour tester
-- classification nearest neighboors, support vector machine
+- classification support vector machine
 - classification with word stats and bayesien
 - reduce number of labels by comparing page embeddings and categories embeddings
 - classify with LLM a sample of website then use another classification trained with the sample